klein2ms/klein2ms.github.io/README.md

 * If I do not know the answer to a question I will be honest with you and work to find out on your behalf.
 * If I cannot share the answer to a question I will be honest in sharing that this is something I cannot answer at this time.
 * This time is yours to use in a manner that best supports your growth and development.
+* If you're looking for a starting point for talking points check out my [starter template](one-on-ones.md)
+* I want to get to know you as a person, we can talk about more than just work
+* If these become a status update I've failed you

 ### 🎁 Feedback